 While in law school, she worked as a law clerk for the Human Rights Commission for San Francisco.
 She also volunteered at the East Bay Community Law Center Tenants’ Rights Workshop in Berkeley, California.

+Currently, Ms. Stabile serves on the board of Taxpayers Against Fraud’s Young Lawyers Division.
 She is admitted to the bar in California.

 “Developments at the IRS” – Taxpayers Against Fraud Education Fund Virtual Conference, October 2020.